Punktheory/copilot_instructions/README.md

-A system prompt template for github copilot
+A system prompt template for github copilot.

-Aims to provide customize insturctions to the AI agent during the usage of Github Copilot
+Aims to provide customize insturctions to the AI agent during the usage of Github Copilot.

 ## 🚀 Quick Start
 ```bash